🎵 Plays & manages your music library.

-This beautiful, animated, engaging & vibrant user-interface is made possible by Flutter.
+Harmonoid's beautiful, fluid & engaging user-interface is made possible with Flutter.

 I use Harmonoid daily for listening to music & I'm also looking forward to the improvements that I can make.

-We have a common codebase for all the platforms that we support.
+There is a common codebase for all the platforms that Harmonoid supports.
 This means & does not mean:

-- Same core logic code is used across all the platforms e.g. sorting, ordering, refreshing, indexing of music & management of other settings inside the app.
+- Same core logic is used across all the platforms e.g. sorting, ordering, refreshing, indexing of music & management of other settings.

-- Common user interface code is used across all desktop platforms (only Windows & Linux presently).
+- Common UI is used across all desktop platforms (only Windows & GNU/Linux presently).

-- Common user interface code is used across all mobile platforms (only Android presently).
+- Common UI is used across all mobile platforms (only Android presently).

-- The user-interface code between desktop & mobile is NOT shared (for the most part).
-This is because the app needs to be adaptive to the user's device.
-Certain key things like touch friendliness, keyboard-mouse preference, context menus, default screen orientation or even user-interface itself needs to be according to the device.
+- The UI between desktop & mobile is not shared (for the most part).
+This is mainly because adaptiveness is important.
+Certain key things like touch friendliness, keyboard-mouse preference, context menus, default screen orientation etc. make a big difference.

-- The functionalities which have something to do with the hardware or OS vary between platforms e.g. audio playback, tagging, system notifications, MPRIS, System Media Transport Controls etc.
+- The functionalities which have something to do with the hardware or the host operating system vary across platforms e.g. audio playback, metadata reading, system notifications, MPRIS, System Media Transport Controls etc.

-Harmonoid adapts greatly with platform & it's a project where I have written a lot of code, around 70k lines.
+Harmonoid adapts greatly with platform & it's a project where I have written a lot of code, around ~70K lines.
 Flutter is just used for the UI.
-Internally, I have written decent amount of C/C++ for Windows, Linux & Java/Kotlin for Android aswell, this is because audio playback, notifications, tag parsing, MPRIS, System Media Transport Controls, window styling etc. are highly dependent on the core operating system.
+Internally, I have written decent amount of C/C++ for Windows, GNU/Linux & Java/Kotlin for Android as well, this is because audio playback, notifications, tag parsing, MPRIS, System Media Transport Controls, window styling etc. are highly dependent on the core operating system.
 To leverage the actual functionality, I have some quality packages: